dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * [.NET Core 2.1 SDK or later](https://www.microsoft.com/net/core) or later.

-## Create a model project
+## Create a library project for the model

 > [!IMPORTANT]
-> Due to limitations in the way .NET Core tools interact with UWP projects the model needs to be placed in a non-UWP project to be able to run migrations commands in the **Package Manager Console** (PMC)
+> Due to limitations, the EF Core migration tools don't work directly with UWP projects.
+> The data model needs to be placed in a separate library project.
+> The **Package Manager Console** (PMC) migrations commands can then execute against a separate .NET Core console application that references that library project.

 * Open Visual Studio